Leadership & Culture

 Culture lives in the small moments.
 The meeting where someone kills an idea with "that won't work here."
 The project review where the focus is on who's at fault instead of what to fix.
 The team lunch where nobody mentions the obvious problem everyone sees.

 These moments happen every day.
 Nobody puts them on a slide.
 Nobody measures them.
 And they define your culture more than any mission statement ever will.
+When two companies merge, both sets of small moments collide in the same room.
+That collision is what a merger does to your real culture.

 In the Save the Titanic experience, culture becomes visible in 15 minutes.
 Put a team under pressure and watch.
 Who speaks up?
 Who stays silent?
 Who builds on ideas?
 Who kills them?
 Who takes ownership?
 Who points fingers?